minetest/minetest/doc/README.txt

 	$ ./bin/minetest

 Compiling on Windows:
-- You need CMake, Irrlicht, zlib and Visual Studio or MinGW
+- You need CMake, Irrlicht, Zlib and Visual Studio or MinGW
 - NOTE: Probably it will not work easily and you will need to fix some stuff.
 - Steps:
 	- Start up the CMake GUI